Checklist for Applying

 Each applicant will need to submit GRE test scores (general test only).
 These scores must be sent directly to the University by ETS (code for UA is 4832).

-*Note: UA students should contact the Graduate Program Coordinator regarding the GRE requirement.
+Important: UA students should contact the Graduate Program Coordinator regarding the GRE requirement.

 ✓ English Proficiency score